 "Alright, Nord.
 You bring me Steel and you may use the forge.
 Be wary though; those bandits have been terrorising that area for a few seasons."

 "Keep the forge warm, won't you?"

-He had to smirk, watching her pass beneath the timber ramparts heading North out of town.
-He loved Skyrim; its mead, its land, and its people, but especially its women.
+He had to smirk, watching her march onwards purposefully beneath the timber ramparts and heading north out of town.
+He loved Skyrim; its mead, its land, and its people; especially its women.
 They were a breed of their own.

-When he rose the next morning, he found her already tending to the forge, her arms blackened and her face streaked with charcoal.
-Atop the work bench was a stack of steel ingots, enough to make a fine set of armour, as well as some chunks of iron ore.
-She'd managed to procure a blacksmith's apron from somewhere—Greta or perhaps Marta at the Trader—and she was already heating some bars of steel in the forge.
+When he rose the next morning he found her already tending to the forge, her arms blackened and her face streaked with charcoal.
+Atop the work bench sat a stack of steel ingots, enough to make a fine set of armour, as well as some chunks of iron ore.
+She'd managed to procure a blacksmith's apron from somewhere—perhaps Marta at the Trader—and she was already heating some bars of steel in the forge.

-Thanking her gruffly, for he didn't quite know what to say, he continued in a task from the previous day; sitting at the whetstone and sharpening the dull edges of a guard's blade, though he glanced over his shoulder periodically to see what she was doing.
-She waited until the metal was orange and glowing before laying it out on the anvil and setting to hammering it out.
+Thanking her gruffly for he didn't quite know what else to say, he resumed his task from the previous day, sitting at the whetstone and sharpening the dull edges of a guard's blade.
+He glanced over his shoulder periodically to see what she was doing.
+The Nord female waited until the metal was orange and glowing before laying it out on the anvil and setting to hammering it out.
 Her blows rang loud and clear.

 They worked side by side and in silence for three days—on the second day she had repaired her armour to pristine condition and had fashioned a new sword for herself out of iron.
 The third day was spent refining her weapons at the whetstone; first her new, but dull-edged sword, her battle-axe, and a dagger that she drew from her boot.

 She often worked through meal times, returning to the Inn after sundown and taking a simple supper before leaving again to run errands; hunting, delivering items; chopping more wood.
 She must be preparing to leave the Blacksmith thought to himself, gathering what coin she could while she had the work.